Bluscream/GTA-IV-Macros/README.md

 # GTA-IV-Macros
-Macros for Grand Theft Auto IV
+Macros for Grand Theft Auto IV to "autostart" your game and join/host a lobby.
+Custom scripts on request.

 These macro files are created and meant to be used with [Jitbit Macro Recorder](https://www.jitbit.com/macro-recorder/).